Dogma

-Dogma in the broad sense is any belief held unquestioningly and with undefended certainty.
-It may be in the form of an official system of principles or doctrines of a religion, such as Roman Catholicism, Judaism, or Protestantism, as well as the positions of a philosopher or of a philosophical school such as Stoicism.

-It may also be found in political belief systems, such as communism, progressivism, liberalism, and conservatism.
+Dogma, in its broadest sense, is any belief held definitively and without the possibility of reform.
+It may be in the form of an official system of principles or doctrines of a religion, such as Judaism, Roman Catholicism, Protestantism, or Islam, the positions of a philosopher or philosophical school, such as Stoicism, and political belief systems such as fascism, socialism, progressivism, liberalism, and conservatism.

 In the pejorative sense, dogma refers to enforced decisions, such as those of aggressive political interests or authorities.
-More generally, it is applied to some strong belief which its adherents are not willing to discuss rationally.
-This attitude is named as a dogmatic one, or as dogmatism, and is often used to refer to matters related to religion, but is not limited to theistic attitudes alone and is often used with respect to political or philosophical dogmas.
+More generally, it is applied to some strong belief that its adherents are not willing to discuss rationally.
+This attitude is named as a dogmatic one, or dogmatism, and is often used to refer to matters related to religion, though this pejorative sense strays far from the formal sense in which it is applied to religious belief.
+The pejorative sense is not limited to theistic attitudes alone and is often used with respect to political or philosophical dogmas.

 Etymology

 The word dogma was adopted in the 17th century from dogma, derived from the δόγμα from the δοκεῖ.
 The plural is based on the dogmata, though dogmas may be more commonly used in English.